 Founded as The Hiddenite Center by the late Eileen Lackey Sharpe and R.Y.
 Sharpe in May of 1981, the Center has made a profound impact in the region, inspiring generations of artists by providing opportunities to develop, express, and share creative talents.

 In its third decade, the Center continues to grow and thrive, adopting an enhanced brand name, the Hiddenite Arts & Heritage Center, in May 2015.

-The Hiddenite Arts & Heritage Center is housed within the Historic James Paul Lucas Mansion, a three story Victorian/Edwardian home, which is the only site in Alexander County listed on the National Register of Historic Places.
+The Hiddenite Arts & Heritage Center is housed within the Historic James Paul Lucas Mansion, a three story Victorian/Edwardian home, which is listed on the National Register of Historic Places.
 The mansion’s namesake, James Paul Lucas, known affectionately as “Diamond Jim,” was a visionary thinker and doer who made his living traveling the world as a diamond and gem trader.

 Click here to learn more about Diamond Jim Lucas and the history of the Lucas Mansion.

 The Lucas Mansion features an art gallery with rotating monthly exhibits, a turn of the 20th century history museum, collections of gems and minerals, and an extensive collection of antique dolls and toys.
 The Lucas Mansion also houses the Alexander County Visitor Center, which offers local and regional travel and tourism information.

 The Hiddenite Arts & Heritage Center also operates an Educational Complex, which is conveniently located just down the street from the Lucas Mansion at 70 Hiddenite Church Road.